Constraining $f_{NL}$ using the Large-Scale Modulation of Small-Scale Statistics: Conclusion

 The simplicity of the bias model (\ref{eq:bias_conclusion}) means that our approach requires minimal modelling.
 In fact, in a Gaussian ($\fnl=0$) cosmology there is no modelling at all -- we simply treat $b_\pi$ and $N_{\pi\pi'}$ as free parameters, to be marginalized in our MCMC sampler.
 This procedure automatically marginalizes uncertainty in cosmological and astrophysical nuisance parameters, regardless of the details of these parameters.
 This is because the $1/k^2$ scaling in (\ref{eq:bias_conclusion}) in an $\fnl \ne 0$ universe is robust to small-scale peculiarities like aliasing and resolution effects as well as poorly understood baryonic physics.
 We have tested the bias model (\ref{eq:bias_conclusion}) directly in Figs.\ \ref{fig:figure1}, \ref{fig:halo_based_bias}.
 Additionally, we have done ``end-to-end'' tests of our analysis, by verifying that we recover unbiased $\fnl$ values in simulations (Figs.\ \ref{fig:fnl_constraint}, \ref{fig:fnl_constraint_halo}, \ref{fig:figure6}).

 One final advantage of our approach is that it is straightforward to include other large-scale tracer fields.
-For example, we could seamlessly include reconstructed kSZ velocity \cite{Munchmeyer:2018eey, giri_2022} for sample variance cancellation.
+For example, we could seamlessly include reconstructed kinetic Sunyaev-Zel’dovich velocity \cite{Smith:2018bpn, Munchmeyer:2018eey, giri_2022} for sample variance cancellation.

+\utkarsh{We now comment on some limitations of our study.
+First, our numerical results are based on the Quijote simulations, which have emerged as a benchmark setup to compare different methods.
+For the halo resolution of Quijote, we find rather modest gains in sensitivity with our method.
+Intuitively this is because the shot noise at non-linear scales is large in Quijote, so that only a moderate amount of extra information can be extracted over the number density of halos.
+However, we expect that the gains from our method would improve in simulations with lower shot noise.
+Further, while for Quijote a single mass bin analysis is sufficient, a more high-resolution simulation analysis would have to take into account different halo mass bins (or different galaxy samples if available).}

+\utkarsh{We do not expect that super sample variance will lead to significant biases, since we do not propose using survey-averaged quantities (such as the mean $\bar\pi$ over the survey volume) as a source of $\fnl$ information.
+Instead, we use \say{differential} measurements such as $P_{g\pi}(k)$ at nonzero k.
+In this case, super sample variance can lead to small changes (perhaps a few percent) in our parameters $(b_\pi, \beta_\pi, N_\pi)$.
+This is not serious since these parameters are either marginalized, or only affect the multiplicative normalization of $\fnl$ (i.e. there is no "additive" bias which can fake an $\fnl$ detection).}

+\utkarsh{For simplicity, we also do not apply redshift-space distortions (RSDs) in this work.
+We conjecture that in the presence of RSDs, our bias model would get a new term

+and that the new term would not significantly bias $f_{NL}$, or increase statistical errors on $\fnl$.
+(These results are well established for the halo field $\pi=h$, but do not depend on specific properties of the halo field, so we expect that they will also hold for our more general $\pi$ field.)
+It would be interesting to verify these conjectures in future work.}

+\utkarsh{An important aspect of our method is that including very high $k_{max}$ (of the small-scale field) does not lead to biased $\fnl$ estimation.
+This is shown in Fig.\ \ref{fig:fnl_constraint}, where no $\fnl$ bias is seen in the likelihoods labelled ``$\delta_m+\pi^{m_i}$''.
+These likelihoods include $\pi$ fields constructed from small-scale modes with $k\sim3$ h/Mpc.
+The power of the scale dependent bias formalism is that the parameter combination $\beta_{NL} \ f_{NL}$, and thus the detection significance of non-Gaussianity, cannot be biased by non-linear physics due to the equivalence principle.}

+\utkarsh{The scale dependent bias formalism in its current form requires that the halo bias is constant on large scales, which limits the $k_{max}$ of the large-scale fields used in our analysis.
+One could potentially add a higher order biasing model to go to more non-linear scales, and perhaps increase the $\fnl$ sensitivity somewhat.
+In future work, we may try to extend the bias model to higher order.}